jmberon/CasaHandoverGuide/README.md

 * Quiet Hours: Please respect our neighbors by keeping noise to a minimum after 9PM.
 * No Smoking: Our apartment is a smoke-free zone.
 * Pets: No pets allowed.
+* Mattress: To be used with the mattress protector at all times.
 * Parking: [Provide parking instructions if applicable].

 ## 2. Perks and Amenities